 What’s in a name?
 First manufactured in the Philippines in 1972 through Holland Milk Products, Inc. (HOMPI), Alaska milk wouldn’t be as popular without the iconic “Alaska boy” on it’s label.

 Several stories have surfaced over the years regarding the origin of this cute white boy with blond hair.
-Some say it was inspired by a real Alaskan kid while others believe it was actually Michael Uytengsu, son of current AMC Chairman Wilfred Uytengsu.
+Some say it was inspired by a real Alaskan kid while others believe it was actually Michael Uytengsu, son of the late AMC Chairman Wilfred Uytengsu.